Lissy93/dashy/docs/privacy.md

 ## Browser Storage
 In order for user preferences to be persisted between sessions, certain data needs to be stored in the browsers local storage.
 No personal info is kept here, none of this data can be accessed by other domains, and no data is ever sent to any server without your prior consent.

-You can view your browsers session storage by opening up the dev tools (F12) --> Application --> Storage.
+You can view and delete stored data by opening up the dev tools: <kbd>F12</kbd> --> `Application` --> `Storage`.

-The following section outlines all data that is stored in the browsers, as cookies or local storage.
+The following section outlines all data that is stored in the browsers, as cookies, session storage or local storage.

 #### Cookies
-> Cookies have a pre-defined lifetime
+> [Cookies](https://en.wikipedia.org/wiki/HTTP_cookie) will expire after their pre-defined lifetime

 - `AUTH_TOKEN` - A unique token, generated from a hash of users credentials, to verify they are authenticated.
 Only used when auth is enabled